prathmesh-dali/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+- First and foremost challenge I faced which features I should include which are not.
+For this I checked performance of both `Linear` and `RBF` kernel on different colorspaces, pixel_per_cell, histogram bin sizes, orientations and spatial_size.
+And finally setteled on `YUV` colorspace binnig features, `YUV` colorspace color histogram features, `YUV` colorspace `Y` channel HOG features, pixel_per_cell 16, histogram bin 32, orientation 7 and spatial_size 16 X 16.
+Where I was getting better accuracy for both the kernels compared to time taken by the kernel to train and output test image.
+This process took my a day of efforts to settel down on values.
+- Then the problem is that which kernel to use.
+I started with `Linear kernel of SVM` but I was getting lots of false positives and even at some places the car was not detecting even though I had accuracy of arround 98%.
+I tried varying values of `C` and `gamma` without any success.
+Then I switched to `RBF kernel` where I was getting better results than its counterpart.
+I spent hours while figuring out `kernel`.
+- Now next callenge is to select window size and region to run those windows.
+For this I tried differnt combination of windows of different shapes and finally setteled on my better working combination by considering time and acuracy tradeoff.
+- Now the time to remove false positive and wobble effect.
+First of all to remove false positives I have taken threshold on heatmap.
+I tried with different values of threshold and settled on value 1 since for higher values of threshod I was loosing vehicle in some of the frames and for lower values of threshold I was getting more false positives.
+Then I have taken average of last 10 frames heat map to generate heatmap of current frame to counter wobble effect which inturn helped in removing some of the false positives.
+Then I placed restriction on boxes to be drawn to counter false positives.

+- The pipeline can fail in following scenarios:
+    - The vehicle is smaller than 30 X 30 pixels in image.
+    - To identify Non car vehicle.
+    - In bad lightning conditions.

-Below are the points which can be improved:
+- Below are the points which can be improved to make pipeline robust:
--  There are frw places where I am getting false positives in my video those can be removed by using better thresholding.
+    -  There are few places where I am getting false positives in my video those can be removed by optimizing features used for  training model with better configurations of hyper parameters.
+    - We can see in video even vehicles at opposite side of the road are getting detected.
+This can trick our vehicle so we can apply some kind of filter so that vehicls on opposite side of road cann't be detected.
+    - since I am taking average of last 10 frames we can see there is no wobble effect but sometimes bouding boxes are lagging behind.
+So that can be improved by reducing the number frames considered for taking average.
     - Video processing takes 20 minutes to process 50 seconds video.
 That can be reduced by reducing number of features and by using `linear` kernel of `SVM`.

-While implementing this project I faced major trouble while seecting proper kernel and then while selecting proper window sizes.
-For selecting proper window sizes I spent hours by trying different sizes and region to run those.

-I tried to use `Linear kernel` of `SVM` since it is faster as compared to `RBF kernel` but I was not able to find better combination so that I can get proper output, so I switched to `RBF kernel`.